Ravenswood, Western Australia

-Ravenswood is a small town in the Peel region of Western Australia.
+Ravenswood is a suburb in the Peel region of Western Australia.

-The town is located along Pinjarra Road and on the banks of the Murray River.
+The suburb is located along Pinjarra Road and on the banks of the Murray River.

 History

-The town retains the name it was given as a property established by Adam Armstrong in the 1840s; Armstrong was one of the settlers who arrived with Thomas Peel on Gilmore in 1829.
+The suburb retains the name it was given as a property established by Adam Armstrong in the 1840s; Armstrong was one of the settlers who arrived with Thomas Peel on Gilmore in 1829.
 The area was sub-divided in the 1960s and the shire requested that a townsite be declared.

 The town was gazetted in 1970.

 Population and demographics

 In the 2016 Australian census, the total population of Ravenswood was 2,176 people; 49.17 percent were male and 50.83 percent were female.
 69.21% of people were born in Australia.
 The second most common country of birth was England at 10.71%.
 89.06% of people only spoke English at home.
 Christianity was the most common religious affiliation recorded at 53.49% while 34.19% of persons stated no religious affiliation.
 The median age of persons living in Ravenswood was 43.
 Of persons aged 15 years and over, 53.14% were married, 27.42% never married, 5.44% widowed, 9.8% divorced, and 4.25% separated.

 The median total weekly household income was A$1,093.